15 Things That Attract Rodents to Your Yard

 Image Credit: Eva Bronzini/ Pexels

-Composting is one of the best things to do for your garden; unfortunately, it draws rodents if not managed correctly.
+Composting is one of the best things you can do for your garden; unfortunately, it can attract rodents if not managed correctly.
 Attracting rodents is easy if you toss fresh food wastes in an uncovered bin, the ultimate thing is to cover your compost and do not use meats, dairy, or greasy foods.
-Turning the compost will also reduce the smells and reduce the frequency of pest invasions.
+Turning the compost will also reduce the smell and reduce the frequency of pest invasions.

 Overgrown Grass and Weeds